stecrotti/BeliefPropagation.jl/README.md

 The goal of this package is to provide a simple, flexible, and ready-to-use interface to the BP algorithm.
 It is enough for the user to provide the factor graph (encoded in an adjacency matrix or as a [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) graph) and the factors, everything else is taken care of.

 At the same time, the idea is that refinements can be made to improve performance on a case-by-case basis.
 For example, messages are stored as `Vector`s by default, but when working with binary variables, one real number is enough, allowing for considerable speed-ups (see the [Ising](https://github.com/stecrotti/BeliefPropagation.jl/blob/9cbc01d6bbd0266531d6047482b8617bb6eb71ab/src/Models/ising.jl#L56) example).
+Also, a version of BP for continuous variables such as Gaussian BP can be introduced in the framework, although it is not yet implemented.

+## See also
+- [BeliefPropagation.jl](https://github.com/ArtLabBocconi/BeliefPropagation.jl): implements BP for the Ising model and the matching problem.
+- [FactorGraph.jl](https://github.com/mcosovic/FactorGraph.jl): implements Gaussian BP and other message-passing algorithms.
+- [ITensorNetworks.jl](https://github.com/ITensor/ITensorNetworks.jl): implements BP as a technique for approximate tensor network contraction.